dragontheory/THOR/README.md

 * W3C Standards Compliant
 * Cross/backward browser compatible and tested - FF60.530esr, IE11, Edge, Chrome65
 * Fully documented (Bootstrap + intuitive naming convention + commented)
-* **NEW GUI PARADIGM : :** Is actually the old paradigm that has been lost with the advent of ubiquitous JS framworks
+* **NEW GUI PARADIGM : :** Is actually the old paradigm that has been lost with the advent of ubiquitous JS frameworks
-* **NEW GUI PARADIGM : : THOR** is an "HTML/CSS first" (GPU accelerated) paradigm vise the current ubiquitous slower scripting firt paradigm (see FAQ for details)
+* **NEW GUI PARADIGM : : THOR** is an "HTML/CSS first" (GPU accelerated) paradigm vise the current ubiquitous slower scripting first paradigm (see FAQ for details)
 * **NEW GUI PARADIGM : :** CSS live deta detection (helps separate data logic from UI logic)
 * HTML5 Routing (with options) allows for bookmarking/sharing links of full layouts and data
 * HTML5 User Storage allows for preferences to be saved cross browser session